Pythonpip123/metrostroi_clock_arrive/README.md

 **Changelog:**
 * Each monitor is a standalone entity and calculates everything itself independently of others
 * Optimized data transmission between server and clients
-* Added standby screen for monitors whith M and text "Подключение установлено"
+* Added standby screen for monitors
 * Added new parameter Distance, that defines the distance of calculation (in meters) for each clocks
 * Added localization (RU + EN)